stachu79/projekt4/musstachio.md

 #### Summary

 During the process some technics were used to get finnaly root privileges.
-Despite docker technology was used, root privileges has been gain as a result of misconfiguration, poorly password protection and use of documented vulnerability.
+Root privileges has been gain as a result of misconfiguration, poorly password protection and use of documented vulnerability.
 Methods and technics were used:
 -port scanning
 -webapp attacks
 -code injection
+-XXE injection
 -pivoting
 -exploitation
 -password cracking